esamattis/backbone.viewmaster/README.md

 on the next [refreshViews][] call.

 If you need to use the view and its children again some time later use the [detach][] method.
-It removes the view from in its parent view, but leaves the event callbacks untouched and children untouched.
+It detaches the view from in its parent view, but leaves the event callbacks and children untouched.

 ## Event bubbling and broadcasting